RadhikaG1604/TellingStories/final-project-part-one.md

 ## Method and medium

 As for my plan to compile and deliver the narrative, I am opting to utilize Shorthand as my chosen platform.
+This is due to its strengths in creating multimedia-rich, engaging stories with an intuitive interface.
+Shorthand's ability to seamlessly integrate images, videos, and interactive elements ensures a compelling user experience.In conjunction, I will employ Flourish and Tableau for constructing charts and graphs using the data.
+These powerful data visualization tools offer a wide range of customization options, interactivity, and data integration capabilities.
+By combining Shorthand for storytelling and Flourish/Tableau for data visualization, I aim to create a comprehensive presentation that effectively conveys both the narrative and the supporting data in an impactful manner.